-- Identify, protect, preserve and restore sites that have contain resources of historical, cultural, archaeological, historic, educational, orand scientific value and/or significance. - B. Objectives - 1.
-Protect cultural, archaeological, and historic resourcessites in collaboration with appropriate tribal, state, federal, and local governments. - Engage in and Eencourage cooperation between public agencies and private parties in the identification, protection, and management of cultural, archaeological, and historic resources. - 3.
-Consult with the Washington State Department of Archaeology and Historic Preservation ("DAHP") and affected Native American tribes when developing local policies and regulations for identifying, protecting, and preserving cultural, archaeological, and historic resources. - 3.4.
-Where appropriate, restore unique resources that have cultural, archaeological, historic, educational, or culturally significant features to scientific value or significance to further enhance the value of the shorelines. - 4.5.
-Where appropriate, Pprovide access to cultural, archaeological, and historic resources sites in a manner that is culturally sensitive and does not degrade the cultural resource or impact the quality of the environment.
+1. Identify, protect, preserve and restore sites that contain resources of cultural, archaeological, historic, educational, or scientific value or significance.

-5.6.
-Incorporate opportunities for education related to cultural, archaeological, and historical resources, and cultural features into public and private programs and development, where appropriate.
+- Protect cultural, archaeological, and historic resources in collaboration with appropriate tribal, state, federal, and local governments. - 2.
+Engage in and encourage cooperation between public agencies and private parties in the identification, protection, and management of cultural, archaeological, and historic resources. - Consult with the Washington State Department of Archaeology and Historic Preservation ("DAHP") and affected Native American tribes when developing local policies and regulations for identifying, protecting, and preserving cultural, archaeological, and historic resources. - Where appropriate, restore unique resources that have cultural, archaeological, historic, educational, or scientific value or significance to further enhance the value of the shorelines. - Where appropriate, provide access to cultural, archaeological, and historic resources in a manner that is culturally sensitive and does not degrade the resource or impact the quality of the environment. - 6.
+Incorporate opportunities for education related to cultural, archaeological, and historic resources into public and private programs and development, where appropriate.